vshymanskyy/awesome-wasm-tools/README.md

   Injects metering into webassembly binaries.
 This counts computation time for a given program in units of `gas` (and allows limiting it).

 - **CROW** | [repo](https://github.com/KTH/slumps/tree/master/crow)
-  The Wasm superdiversifier, CROW, takes C source codes or LLVM bitcodes as input and generates several functionally equivalent and diverse Wasm variants.
+  The Wasm superdiversifier.
+It takes C source code or LLVM bitcode as input and generates several functionally equivalent, but diverse Wasm binaries.

 ## Dynamic analysis (tracing, profiling)